aaronwubshet/kai_testing/TO-DO.md

+create layout for static report similar to kinotek based on set of input movements

+dynamic dashboard with athlete info, space

 DONE * make it possible to compare specific angles across files in a single graph instead of all the angles for a specific person

 * figure out dual motion in open sim